 * Political crisis in Italy weighs on euro

-* Dollar struggles as U.S. govt shutdown deadline looms
+* Dollar struggles as U.S. shutdown deadline looms

 * Euro touches three-week low vs yen, near 5-month lows vs Swissie

-LONDON, Sept 30 (Reuters) - The euro hit a five month low versus the Swiss franc on Monday as political tensions in Italy escalated, while investors shunned the dollar as the deadline to avert a government shutdown in Washington approached.
+LONDON, Sept 30 The euro fell broadly on Monday as political tensions in Italy escalated, while investors shunned the dollar as a deadline to avert a government shutdown in Washington approached.

-The Swiss franc and the yen, which investors tend to see as a safe haven for their money in times of financial uncertainty, traded close to a 1-1/2 year and one-month peak respectively, against the dollar.
+The Swiss franc and the yen, which tend to benefit in times of financial uncertainty, rose.

-The euro was weighed down by an Italian political crisis sparked by Silvio Berlusconi's withdrawal of his ministers from the government on Saturday and call for new elections, just seven months after the last vote.
+The euro was weighed down by an increasingly volatile Italian political crisis after Silvio Berlusconi pulled his ministers out of the government on Saturday and called for new elections, just seven months after the last vote.

 Prime Minister Enrico Letta will seek support in a confidence vote, probably on Wednesday.

-Strategists said the euro's fall versus the dollar could, for now, be limited by month-end and quarter-end euro buying and due to dollar weakness as a deadline to break a political impasse over funding and avert a federal government shutdown approached.
+Strategists said the euro's fall versus the dollar could be limited by month-end and quarter-end euro buying by Asian accounts and due to dollar weakness as a deadline to break a political impasse over funding and avert a federal government shutdown approached.

 "We are in for a risk-off day as we have a bit of a nasty combination of U.S. and Italian political problems," said Arne Lohmann Rasmussen, head of FX research at Danske Bank.